A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: Neutrino masses and lepton flavour violation bounds

 In Fig.~\ref{fig:neutrino-scatter-3}, we have shown the scatter plots in the $M_{D}/M_{S}$ -- $\mu$ plane after imposing the NOD and LFV bounds.
 In the LP of Fig.~\ref{fig:neutrino-scatter-3}, blue, magenta, green, and cyan points respectively correspond to $m^{e1}_{D}/M^{11}_{S}$ -- $\mu^{R}_{11}$, $m^{\tau1}_{D}/M^{11}_{S}$ -- $\mu^{R}_{11}$, $m^{\mu1}_{D}/M^{11}_{S}$ -- $\mu^{R}_{11}$, and $m^{e2\,R}_{D}/M^{11}_{S}$ -- $\mu^{R}_{11}$.
 In the RP, we have blue, magenta, green, and cyan points for $m^{e2\,R}_{D}/M^{11}_{S}$ -- $\mu^{R}_{22}$, $m^{\tau2\,R}_{D}/M^{11}_{S}$ -- $\mu^{R}_{22}$, $m^{\mu2\,R}_{D}/M^{11}_{S}$ -- $\mu^{R}_{22}$, and $m^{\mu1}_{D}/M^{11}_{S}$ -- $\mu^{R}_{22}$, respectively.
 One interesting point to note here is that there is a strong correlation amongst the blue, magenta, and green points in both the LP and RP, while we observe no relation amongst the cyan points.
 The points that exhibit the strong correlation strictly follow the relation $(M_{D}/M_{S})^{2} \mu < 10^{-11}$ GeV, which is the mass of the active neutrinos.
 Parameters denoted by the cyan points do not affect the neutrino mass directly; they either come with the multiplication of other terms or are absent in the neutrino mass matrix.
 Thus, in the end, their combinational effect never exceeds the light active neutrino mass.

-In the LP of Fig.~\ref{fig:neutrino-scatter-4}, we have shown the allowed parameter space in terms of the Yukawa coupling $y_{e1}$ and the DM relic density that is coming solely from the neutrino sector.
-One may observe that, for the chosen range of parameter values \eqref{eqn:parameters-range}, the relic density cannot be larger than $\sim 3\%$ contribution of the total DM relic density.
-We also see that larger values of $y_{e1}$ give larger contributions in DM relic density.
+In the LP of Fig.~\ref{fig:neutrino-scatter-4}, we have shown the allowed parameter space in terms of the Yukawa coupling $y_{e1}$ and the DM relic density that is coming solely from the neutrino sector. $S_m$, which is a FIMP DM candidate as we discussed in Sec.~\ref{sec:model}, may be produced via annihilations of active neutrinos and extra heavy neutrinos, mediated by the Higgses, as $\nu_i + N_j \xrightarrow[]{H_{1,2}} S_m + S_m$ and $\nu_i + S_j \xrightarrow[]{H_{1,2}} S_m + S_m$, where $i=1,2,3$ and $j=1,2$.
+The LP of Fig.~\ref{fig:neutrino-scatter-4} indicates that this contribution is subdominant.
+One may understand the general behaviour as follows.
+When $M_{N_1}$ is smaller than 500 GeV, we have a linear relation between $y_{e1}$ and the DM relic density coming from the active and heavy neutrinos annihilations.
+It reflects the fact that $\Omega_{\rm DM}^{\nu-{\rm Cont.}}h^2 \propto y_{e1}^2$.
+When $M_{N_1}$ is larger than 1000 GeV, the contribution to the DM relic density is small as the mass is close to the chosen reheating temperature of $T_R = 3$ TeV; thus, a suppression occurs.
+We observe that, for the chosen range of parameter values \eqref{eqn:parameters-range}, the contribution of the active and extra heavy neutrinos to the total DM relic density is at most $\sim 3\%$.
 The RP of Fig.~\ref{fig:neutrino-scatter-4} depicts the allowed region in the active-sterile mixing angle associated with electron $|V_{eS_{1}}|^{2}$ and sterile neutrino mass $m_{S_1}$ plane after imposing the NOD bounds.
 The solid lines represent the present bounds which come from CHARM~\cite{CHARM:1985nku,CHARMII:1994jjr}, BELLE~\cite{Belle:2013ytx}, and DelPhi~\cite{DELPHI:1996qcc}, depending on the mass of the sterile neutrino.
 DelPhi demands the allowed range $|V_{eS_{1}}|^{2} < 10^{-4}$ for the sterile neutrino mass up to 100 GeV, whereas CHARM puts a bound on the active-sterile mixing angle $|V_{eS_{1}}|^{2} \lesssim 10^{-7}$ for the sterile neutrino mass less than 2 GeV.
 There are various proposed experiments, including DUNE~\cite{Krasnov:2019kdc,Ballett:2019bgd}, SHiP~\cite{SHiP:2018xqw}, MATHUSLA~\cite{Chou:2016lxi}, LNV-Meson~\cite{Chun:2019nwi}, FCC-ee~\cite{Blondel:2014bra,Alimena:2022hfr}, CMS~\cite{Drewes:2019fou}, and LHCb~\cite{Antusch:2017hhu,Drewes:2019fou}, which have the sensitivity reaching up to $|V_{eS_{1}}|^{2} \sim 10^{-10}$ for the sterile neutrino mass up to 100 GeV.